The Marijuana Control, Legalization and Revenue Act of 2016

 This Act shall not limit or adversely affect the individual and group cultivation rights, medical rights and protections afforded by Health and Safety Code Sections 11362.5 through 11362.83, except as provided in subdivisions (a), (b) and (c).

-(a) Effective July 10, 2017, the application and renewal fee established for individuals seeking to obtain or renew a voluntary medical marijuana identification card, as defined in Health and Safety Code 11362.7(g), shall not exceed thirty-five dollars ($35).
+(a) Effective July 10, 2017, the application and renewal fee established for individuals seeking to obtain or renew a voluntary medical marijuana identification card, as defined in Health and Safety Code 11362.7(g), shall not exceed thirty-five dollars ($35), adjusted biennially, in January of each odd numbered year, for changes in the Consumer Price Index.
 No California public agency shall collect information pertaining to the residency of the applicant or the designated primary caregiver of the applicant.
 The Department of Public Health or its successor agency shall designate a portion of the application fee sufficient to cover the expenses to the county health department or the county’s designee in processing and accepting applications pursuant to Article 2.5 (commencing with Section 11362.7) of Chapter 6 of Division 10 of the Health and Safety Code.

 (b) There shall be reciprocity in California for other states Medical Marijuana programs.
 A voluntary medical cannabis registry identification card, or a written medical cannabis recommendation, or its equivalent issued by another state government to permit the medical use of cannabis by a qualifying patient or to permit a person to assist with a qualifying patient’s medical use of cannabis shall have the same force and effect as a voluntary medical marijuana identification card issued by the State of California.